Categories

 Do You Have a Brag Book?

-The thoughts that run through my mind whenever I’m working on a project with a team makes me doubt the effort I give, and often when they need my contribution on an idea, the critic who lives within me guffaws.
+The thoughts that run through my mind whenever I’m working on a project with a team make me doubt the effort I give, and often when they need my contribution to an idea, the critic who lives within me guffaws.
 The only thing that’s helped bolster my confidence before giving a presentation or during my performance review is having my brag book with me.

 Here are some of the things I’ve learnt from using my brag book